-District personnel recently collected 0ver 120 ticks from the first 1/4 mile of the Cold Springs Trail!
+District personnel once collected 0ver 120 ticks from the first 1/4 mile of the Cold Springs Trail!
 When venturing outdoors to enjoy our local trails and wilderness areas, be sure to take these precautions to avoid picking up these unwanted hitchhikers:

 - Wear light-colored clothing, which makes it easier to spot ticks.

 - If possible, wear long pants, tucked into your socks, and long-sleeved shirts.

 - Use an EPA-approved repellent.
 Be sure to follow the label directions for proper use.

 - Stay on marked trails, keep away from tall grass and avoid contact with vegetation where ticks may be waiting.